TandinZangmo456/TandinZangmo456.github.io/_posts/2024-04-01-DBS101_FlippedClass7.md

 - **SQL Compiler Development:** Makes the system user-friendly by allowing interaction through SQL queries.
 - **API Design:** Provides a layer of abstraction for external programs to interact with the database system.

-By following these procedures and using appropriate data structures, you can build a functional relational database system from scratch.
+By following these procedures and using appropriate data structures, we can build a functional relational database system from scratch.
 This approach offers a comprehensive understanding of how database systems work internally.